-If the local conditions require a helicopter drive-trap operation, the BLM would use a contractor or in-house gather team to perform the gather activities in cooperation with BLM and other appropriate staff.
+If the local conditions, such as topography, distribution, numbers of animals, as well as access to areas within the gather area require a helicopter drive-trap operation, the BLM would use a contractor or in-house gather team to perform the gather activities in cooperation with BLM and other appropriate staff.
 The contractor would be required to conduct all helicopter operations in a safe manner and in compliance with Federal Aviation Administration (FAA) regulations 14 CFR § 91.119 and BLM IM No. 2010-164.

 Helicopter drive trapping involves use of a helicopter to herd wild horses into a temporary trap.
-The CAWP outlined would be implemented to ensure that the gather is conducted in a safe and humane manner, and to minimize potential impacts or injury to the wild horses.
+The CAWP outlines measures that would be implemented to ensure that the gather is conducted in a safe and humane manner, and to minimize potential impacts or injury to the wild horses.
 Traps would be set in an area with high probability of access by horses using the topography, if possible, to assist with capturing excess wild horses residing within the area.
 Traps consist of a large catch pen with several connected holding corrals, jute-covered wings and a loading chute.
 The jute-covered wings are made of material, not wire, to avoid injury to the horses.
 The wings form an alley way used to guide the horses into the trap.
 Trap locations are changed during the gather to reduce the distance that the animals must travel.
 A helicopter is used to locate and herd wild horses to the trap location.
 The pilot uses a pressure and release system while guiding them to the trap site, allowing them to travel at their own pace.
 As the herd approaches the trap the pilot applies pressure and a prada horse is released guiding the wild horses into the trap.
 Once horses are gathered they are removed from the trap and transported to a temporary holding facility where they are sorted.